algolia/docsearch/docs/src/faq.md

 website.
 Once the crawl is successfully achieved, this temporary index overwites the old index defined in your configuration with the key `index_name`.

+## Why my pages is not indexed or can not be retrieved?

+We are crawling your website according to your configuration.
+It might happen that some pages might be missing from the search.
+There is several possible reasons for that:

+- Makes sure you are not filtering on the search by wrongly using `facetFilters`.
+[See here for more details][11].
+- Make sure the page missing is referenced from an other indexed page thanks to a hyperlink tag `<a/>`.
+- Make sure you are [providing a compliant sitemap from the configuration][12] and that this page is referenced by it.

+If none of the previous points helps, you can contact our support.

 [1]: mailto:docsearch@algolia.com
 [2]: https://www.algolia.com/
 [3]: https://www.algolia.com/pricing